Jet (band): Reformations and upcoming fourth album (2016–present)

 Nic then resumed his solo career, releasing an album, The Skipping Girl, in 2021.
 It was a companion to his first children's book of the same name.
 Nic as a member of a supergroup the Jaded Hearts Club had issued You've Always Been Here in October 2020.
 Wilson performed as a member of the Australian Rock Collective (or ARC), which included Kram, Powderfinger's Darren Middleton and Davey Lane.
 ARC perform tribute shows of classic albums, such as the Beatles' Let It Be and Neil Young's Harvest.

 At the end of 2022 Nic was interviewed on a podcast and revealed Jet were in talks to reunite in the studio.
 "Next year is the 20 year anniversary of the release of the first Jet album.
 We're actually in discussions right now, sharing musical ideas for the first time with the idea of maybe trying to release some new material next year.
 This is just as of 3 weeks ago, so we'll see if it happens or not.
 It's looking good so far."
 In June 2023 the quartet officially announced their reunion and shared Australian tour dates for that September where they would perform Get Born in its entirety.
 Shortly before the tour began, they announced that Los Angeles resident Chris would not be joining the tour due to a family emergency.
 Macklin had returned as touring keyboardist, while Pete Marin took on drums in place of Chris.
 Jet were inducted into the ARIA Hall of Fame at the 2023 ARIA Music Awards in November.
 At the ceremony they performed a medley of their hits, "Cold Hard Bitch", "Look What You've Done" and "Are You Gonna Be My Girl".

 In April 2024, Jet announced that after 15 years, they had started work on a new album, tentatively due for release in 2025.
 The band also announced a limited edition 7-inch vinyl record containing the new song "Hurry Hurry", which was released in May.
+In July 2024, the band shared a new press photo consisting of Nic Cester, Muncey and Wilson, confirming Chris Cester's departure from the band.
 A music video for "Hurry Hurry" was released in September 2024.
+In January 2025, the band shared new press photos that featured longtime touring keyboardist Louis Macklin and Marin – officially confirming them as full-time members of the band.
+The band toured North America with Band of Skulls that May and June, and Australia with Lenny Kravitz that November.